 This education program should include describing the process for reporting suspected fraud, theft or embezzlement within the grantee’s existing policies.

 Communication Part 1:

-It is important that Grantees have open and transparent communication with the agency’s grant official.
-This communication is, of course, not limited to instances of suspecting fraud or embezzlement.
-As Grantees in the normal course of grant management should address any questions that might arise regarding requirements of the grant.
+Grantees must have open and transparent communication with the agency’s grant official.
+This communication is, of course, not limited to instances of suspected fraud or embezzlement.
+Grantees in the normal course of grant management should address any questions that might arise regarding the requirements of the grant.

 The Federal Fraud Enforcement Task Force can also be contacted at their website http://www.stopfraud.gov/.